tuanpandadev/discord-clone/README.md

 node -v
 ```

-**If you want to use yarn instead of npm, you can to install it with the following command.**
+**Note:** If you want to use yarn instead of npm, you can to install it with the following command.

 ```shell
 npm i -g yarn